Printy-Studios/mini-task/README.md

 That's the basic gist of it.
 You can visit [the Plugins API](#) for reference of all available functions and constants

+## Project development

+If you want to work on the project:
+ 1. Clone the repo
+ 2. run `npm install` to install dependencies
+ 3. run `npm run minitask` to build and run minitask
+ 4. ??
+ 5. Profit